sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 6. Install MongoDB

-	Follow the instructions here on how to install MongoDB based on your OS: http://docs.mongodb.org/manual/installation/ Simple installation instructions for a Linux system are as follows, they are alos present on the above link:
+	Follow the instructions here on how to install MongoDB based on your OS: http://docs.mongodb.org/manual/installation/ Simple installation instructions for a Linux system are as follows, they are also present on the above link:

 	       curl -O http://downloads.mongodb.org/linux/mongodb-linux-x86_64-2.4.9.tgz